Mental Health Courses

 What is Mental Health Work?

-Mental Health work is a branch of the health care industry that deals with the diagnosis, treatment, and prevention of mental illness and emotional disorders.
-It includes a wide range of activities, from providing counselling and therapy to prescribing medication and conducting research.
-Mental health workers also provide direct care to patients.
-This can include individual, family, or group therapy, as well as crisis intervention.
-They may also conduct assessments, develop treatment plans, and coordinate care with other professionals.
+Mental Health work is a branch of the healthcare industry that deals with the diagnosis, treatment, and prevention of mental health conditions and emotional disorders.
+It includes a diverse range of activities, from providing counselling and therapy to prescribing medication and conducting research.

 Types of Mental Health Courses

-At Hader Institute, we offer two main mental courses, which include the Diploma of Mental Health and Certificate IV of Mental Health.
+At Hader Institute, we offer two main mental health courses, which include the Diploma of Mental Health and Certificate IV of Mental Health.

-Diploma of Youth Work
+Diploma of Mental Health

 Learning objectives